MacViniDss/MarcusVinicius_machine-leaning-zoocamp-homework/Homeworks/03-Classification/notes.md

  Mutual information: Concept from information theory, wich measure how much we can learn about one variable if we know the value of other one.
 It's a measure of the importance of a categorical variable.

  Correlation: Measures the degree of dependency between two variables.

+ One-Hot Encoding allows encoding categorical variables in numerical ones.
+This method represents each category of a variable as one column, and a 1 is assigned if the value belongs to the category or 0 otherwise.

+    df[x].to_dict(orient='records') - convert x series to dictionaries, oriented by rows.
+    DictVectorizer().fit_transform(x) - Scikit-Learn class for one-hot encoding by converting x dictionaries into a sparse matrix.
+It does not affect the numerical variables.
+    DictVectorizer().get_feature_names() - return the names of the columns in the sparse matrix.